-Creating Accessible Neighbourhoods (CAN) is committed to equity, diversity, and accessibility.
-CAN recognizes that people with disabilities and/or chronic health conditions have multiple intersecting identities that affect their experiences and daily life.
-CAN represents and honours all identities by centering decolonization and using an intersectional lens.
+Creating Accessible Neighbourhoods (CAN) is committed to accessibility, diversity, and equity.
+CAN recognizes that people with disabilities, including identities such as crip, chronically ill, neurodivergent, and Mad, as well as those with chronic health conditions, have multiple intersecting identities that affect their experiences and daily life.
+CAN represents and honours all identities by centering decolonization and using both an intersectional lens and disability justice framework.

-CAN works to collaboratively find creative solutions to, and educates about, barriers within communities, consulting on a wide array of projects including accessibility, transportation, advocacy, empowerment, disability awareness, poverty, LGBTQ2SIA+ (Queer) issues, Disability Justice, and more.
+CAN does consultation work, engaging collaboratively to find creative solutions to, and educate about, barriers within communities.
+Projects include: accessibility, transportation, advocacy, empowerment, disability awareness, poverty, 2SLGBTQIA+ (Queer) issues, disability justice, and more.

-Creating Accessible Neighbourhoods empowers people with disabilities and/or chronic health conditions, educates communities about equity and accessibility, enables people to advocate for themselves and others, and celebrates diversity within our communities.
+Creating Accessible Neighbourhoods empowers people with disabilities, builds community, enables people to advocate for themselves and others, celebrates diversity, and amplifies lived experience.